How To Grow Beets

 Common Diseases: Leaf Spots

-Beets come in many shapes, colors and flavors.
-There shape may be round, long or cylindrical.
-Colors range from white, yellow, golden, red, black and stripped.
-The dark red beet that most of us think of when someone mentions beets is known for its hardiness and sweet flavor.
+Beets come in many shapes round, long or cylindrical, colors, white, yellow, golden, red, black and stripped. and flavors.
+The dark red beet is known for its hardiness and sweet flavor.
 Golden beets are a bit less sweet and have a more mellow and less earthy flavor.
 Choosing which beet to plant is a personal preference.

-This root veggie grows quickly and has many different varieties to choose from.
-They can survive frost and almost freezing temperatures, which makes them a good choice for gardeners and an excellent long-season crop.
+Beets grow quickly and may survive cold temperatures which makes them a good choice for gardeners and an excellent long-season crop.
 The whole plant – roots and greens are edible.

-In early spring as soon as you can work to soil, till the garden bed deeply.
-Beets like loose soil (hard soil will stunt their growth), that has good water drainage.
-Beets can grow in soil that has a wide range of ph 6.0 to 7.0 .
-They may not germinate well if the soil is too cold so check your soil temperature when you are ready to plant.
+Plant in early spring as soon as you can work the soil, till the garden bed deeply.
+Beets prefer loose soil (hard soil will stunt their growth), with good water drainage.
+Slow germination results if the soil is too cold so check soil temperature prior to planting seeds.
 Germination is approximately 5 to 12 days.

 Beets are available in a six-pak but because the seeds germinate so readily, and because you’ll want to make successive plantings, there may be no real advantage to buying starter plants.

 Beets prefer cooler climates so begin sowing seeds two to three weeks before the last expected frost.
 Sow directly in the ground as soon as the soil can be worked.
-For our area March 1 – May 15 and for a fall crop July 15 – August 1.
+March 1 – May 15 and for a fall crop July 15 – August 1.

-Beets, like other root crops, prefer a sunny location that receives at least six hours of sunlight.
-In the heat of summer they like some afternoon shade, so they will do well planted next to taller veggies that can give them protection from the sun and wind.
+Beets prefer a sunny location that receives at least six hours of sunlight.
+Taller vegetables can give beets protection from summer sun and wind.

 Prepare trenches 4″ deep, 3″ wide and in rows at least 12″ apart.
 Add a layer of compost to the trench.
 For faster germination, soak beet seeds 24 hours before planting.
 Sow seeds 1 to 2 inches apart and cover with 1 to 2 inches of soil.
 Keep soil moist but not soggy until seedlings germinate and begin to emerge.

-As the seedlings grow you will need to thin the plants to accommodate the roots as they grow larger – crowded roots will not develop properly.
-Use the thinned plants like you would spinach.
+As the seedlings grow thin the plants to accommodate the roots as they grow larger – crowded roots will not develop properly.
+Eat the thinned plant leaves as you would spinach.